 This is an on online - distance educational course.

 The first blackboard announcement will consisely summarize the three key steps in completing the class.
 The assignment page provides a detailed course guide.
 At the start of the course the three step summary will be sent to your Saddleback e-mail address.
 Complete all assignments in the order they are listed.

 Regular effective contact between the Professor and student is required for success.
-This class does have detailed assignment videos and will have weekly blackboard threaded discussion boards, and frequent emails (several per week).
-Since this is also a hybrid class, we will also have weekly in-class session.
+This class does have multiple videos and will have weekly webcasts, WordPress or blackboard threaded discussion boards, and frequent emails (several per week).
 When required actual phone calls will be made.
-Note instructor does have office hours and blackboard provides 24/7 access to illuminate webcasting software
+Note instructor does have office hours and blackboard provides 24/7 access to illuminate webcasting software.

-For specific additional help: blackboard, login and/or general. -
+For additional help: blackboard, login and/or general. -